 Bahrain has the oldest public education system in the Arabian Peninsula and a wide range of international schools have been set up over the past 50 years in and around the capital Manama.
 The vast majority are coeducational day schools that teach in English.

 Most offer an American or British-style education, but there are also schools following French, Indian and other national education systems.
-A total of 12 IB World Schools offer the International Baccalaureate Diploma, but only two schools, Ibn Khuldoon National School and Naseem International School, is also authorised to teach the Primary and Middle Years Programmes.
+A total of 16 IB World Schools offer the International Baccalaureate Diploma, but only two schools, Ibn Khuldoon National School and Naseem International School, are also authorised to teach the Primary and Middle Years Programmes.

 NIS and the Ibn Khuldoon National School, which offers the IB Diploma alongside the American high school diploma, are among a small number of international schools that teach in both English and Arabic.
 The Arabian Pearl Gulf School offers tuition in the two languages and French towards IGCSEs and the IB Diploma.

 Public schools are free for Bahraini citizens, along with books, lunches and school transport, and education is compulsory from age six to 14.
 In 2006, the secondary gross enrolment rate stood at 99 per cent of the age group, with girls slightly outnumbering boys, according to UNESCO.

 By 2015, 57 per cent of girls leaving school in Bahrain went on to college or university compared to 25 per cent of boys.
 Bahrain has four public universities and a range of private tertiary institutions and its residents can apply to Education City in neighbouring Qatar as well as universities around the world.

 For more information about International Baccalaureate World Schools in Bahrain, see our sister website www.ibyb.org.